VertaAI/modeldb/client/verta/docs/tutorials/querying.rst

 Fields
 ^^^^^^

-The fields currently supported by the Client are:
+The fields currently supported by the client are:

 * ``id``
 * ``project_id``